cfpb/Metro2/metro2/README.md

 The database record id matches the corresponding K4 segment.

-The account status is not transferred, paid or closed / zero balance, paid in full - was a voluntary surrender, paid in full - was a collection account, paid in full - was a repossession, paid in full - was a charge-off, or paid in full - a foreclosure was started.
+The account status is not transferred (05), paid or closed / zero balance (13), paid in full - was a voluntary surrender (61), paid in full - was a collection account (62), paid in full - was a repossession (63), paid in full - was a charge-off (64), or paid in full - a foreclosure was started (65).

 The terms frequency is not deferred.